CylonicRaider/ZergRush/README.md

 # Zerg Rush

-Bad zergs are attacking your base!
+Evil zergs are attacking your base!
 Defend it at any cost!